krakxn/hardhat-defi/README.md

 ## Testing

-We didn't write any tests for this, sorry!
+I didn't write any tests for this, sorry!

 # Running on a testnet or mainnet